Are you falling victim to any of these planning traps?

 Sometimes I find myself planning and planning and planning and planning, but never doing anything I plan.
 I think I have to get it all perfectly outlined before I can jump in.
 Or I plan it but don’t have the discipline to follow through.

-I see this show up most often in my home preschool plans for my son.
 It’s easy to over complicate things by over planning.

 3. Giving up too soon

 If planning isn’t something you’re naturally inclined toward, then the “give up too soon trap” is probably your stumbling block.
 You’ve tried the planning thing, but you just fail the minute you try.
 Why bother?